hyperledger/iroha-2-docs/src/guide/advanced/wasm.md

 solidity... ahem), just to operate on the blockchain.

-You'd still need to use ISI from inside your WASM binary to do anything on-chain, but you can do other things, and write in Rust instead of composing Generic `structs` inside a macro to get conditional logic.
+You'd still need to use ISI from inside your WASM binary to do anything on-chain, as we explained earlier.

+In theory, you can do anything you want just using ISI as it is a Turing-complete language.
+However, it'll be less convenient and efficient since you'd need to use metadata as memory and write complex conditionals using just the tools that we've provided in the `Expression` and ISI infrastructure.
+We highly recommend choosing a well-known programming language, such as Rust, to build the necessary logic out of simple instructions.
+This is much easier than trying to reinvent the wheel using ISI.

 Moreover, as long as you fit within the limits of WASM runtime and the provided libraries, you can do anything (and everything) you want.
 The